 ASKI was invited to take part in a unique new project with London Sport and Chocolate Film in 2017.
 The project concentrated on Brenda Collins a member of ASKI who takes part in Sport on a weekly basis in the short film Brenda describes her involvement with sport and how it has improved her health and reduced her isolation.
 ASKI wishes to thank Kieran Connolly (London Sport) for all his support and advice in growing Sport and sport in engagement at ASKI

 ASKI has been funded by the City Bridge Trust for three years starting 2018 to deliver a range of dance/movement classes for older men and women.
 ASKI uses dance as a tool to reduce social isolation.
 The project will work with people from all communities and will aim to engage more men in dance.
 The project will be led by J Jeffers who holds a both a Degree and Diploma in dance that specialises in teaching dance to older people.
 ASKI will aim to target some of the work to people living with dementia.
 Everybody and ‘every body’ has the capability to move.
 We dance to celebrate, to mourn and to give thanks.

-‘’I am always surprised when people say I can’t dance, or I don’t dance, dance has the ability to life our spirits and make even the darkest day bright’’ J Jeffers
+‘’I am always surprised when people say I can’t dance, or I don’t dance, dance has the ability to lift our spirits and make even the darkest day bright’’ J Jeffers

 Trust For London

 The BME leadership 50+ programme will support people from BME communities to think and operate strategically so you have the competence and confidence to operate effectively in a climate of change.

 Participants will gain an effective toolkit of concepts, knowledge, strategies and key transferable skills that will strengthen their ability to manage their move to a leadership community champion role.